nhjschulz/cfsm/README.md

 The state pattern builds on
 * A context that delegates operations to one of various state objects, which is currently the active state.
-* A number of states objects that implement context operations to provide state dependent behavior of these operations.
+* A number of state objects that implement context operations to provide state dependent behavior of these operations.

 ### The CFSM Context